 News|Videos|December 10, 2025

-‘Complicating the Decision-Making’ for the Universal Birth Dose of the Hepatitis B Vaccine
+"Complicating the Decision-Making" for the Universal Birth Dose of the Hepatitis B Vaccine

-The voting language for this new recommendation reflected the ongoing confusion and limited knowledge this completely revamped, new committee is demonstrating.
+The voting language for this new recommendation reflected the ongoing confusion and limited knowledge that this completely revamped, new committee is demonstrating.

 For the vote on the universal vaccine language, the new recommendation stated the following:

-For infants born to HBsAg-negative women: ACIP recommends individual-based decision making, in consultation with a health care provider for parents deciding when or if to give the HBV vaccine, including the birth dose.
+"For infants born to HBsAg [hepatitis B surface antigen]-negative women: ACIP recommends individual-based decision making, in consultation with a health care provider, for parents deciding when or if to give the HBV vaccine, including the birth dose.
 Parents and health care providers should consider vaccine benefits, vaccine risks, and infection risks.
-For those not receiving the HBV birth dose it is suggested that the initial dose administered no earlier than 2 months of age.
+For those not receiving the HBV birth dose, it is suggested that the initial dose is administered no earlier than 2 months of age."

-The committee approved the recommendation and the members voted 8 to 3 in favor of it.
+The committee approved the recommendation, and the members voted 8 to 3 in favor of it.

 Hopkins is making the choice to follow the previous recommendation on the birth dose.

-“The current committee continues to struggle with understanding of the purview of the responsibilities and the process which have been established for many years.
-And clearly many of the committee members have limited understanding of a number of important concepts in vaccinology,” Hopkins said.
+“The current committee continues to struggle with understanding of the purview of the responsibilities and the process, which have been established for many years.
+And clearly, many of the committee members have limited understanding of a number of important concepts in vaccinology,” Hopkins said.

-“The grade process of evaluation of vaccines, which is a structured evidence review of the vaccines and the evidence to recommendations, framework for vaccines, which were developed to include input from vaccinology to clinical use of vaccines, to public acceptability and equity have been abandoned, despite the vice chair and the chair's comments on the committee meeting that we need to develop new ways to assure evidence reviewed and input from all constituencies, they haven't shown evidence of that.
-Then the failure to understand how vaccines work, that 1 dose of any given vaccine doesn't necessarily result in long-term protective immunity, and how and when serology can be used to assess immunity and or as a surrogate of protection, was really a huge lapse in my mind.”
+“They have reworked some of the work groups.
+We know that, at least by what they've said at the meetings, that the COVID-19 vaccine work group has met.
+We know that the childhood immunization work group has met.
+We don't know who's on these work groups,” he said.
+“The GRADE [Grading of Recommendations Assessment, Development, and Evaluation] process of evaluation of vaccines, which is a structured evidence review of the vaccines and the evidence to recommendations, framework for vaccines, which were developed to include input from vaccinology to clinical use of vaccines to public acceptability and equity, have been abandoned, despite the vice chair's and the chair's comments in the committee meeting that we need to develop new ways to assure evidence reviewed and input from all constituencies.
+They haven't shown evidence of that.
+Then the failure to understand how vaccines work, that one dose of any given vaccine doesn't necessarily result in long-term protective immunity and how and when serology can be used to assess immunity and/or as a surrogate of protection, was really a huge lapse in my mind.”

 Reference